U.S. Forest Service airtanker scandal: CIA-use allegations

-The alleged covert use of some of the C-130s by operators under contract with the CIA naturally received a fair amount of media attention.
+The alleged covert use of some of the C-130s by operators under contract with the CIA received considerable media attention.
 The source of the CIA allegation was whistleblower Gary Eitel, who began to suspect "criminal wrongdoing" and that he had "inadvertently stepped into a covert CIA operation" during his investigation.
 He came to believe that the exchange program, in part, was a way to funnel military aircraft into the hands of private companies who contracted their services to the CIA, using the Forest Service as an innocuous middle-man for the transfer.

 After his investigation, Assistant Inspector General James Ebbitt testified that he found no evidence of CIA involvement in the program.
 Congressman Charles Rose, after hearing Eitel's testimony, went on record saying that he was suspicious, stating, "This situation stinks to high heaven."
 Both the CIA and the Forest Service have vehemently denied CIA involvement in the exchange program.
 Ultimately, all of the CIA allegations link back to Eitel's claims, and other than his persistent testimony in hearings and later in court, no evidence has been produced corroborating a CIA link to the aircraft.
 The Justice Department has also denied any link, with Assistant U.S. Attorney Claire Lefkowitz on record as stating "We've never found any evidence of CIA involvement."

 Reagan attempted to use a CIA connection to motion for a new trial, alleging that one of the prosecution witnesses was a CIA operative who himself was under a criminal investigation.
 In rejecting the motion, U.S. District Judge William Browning stated, "The allegation that the CIA was involved is at best illusory.
 While it is titillating, it's not brought out by any evidence on the record."

 Crashes and fleet grounding

-Three of the C-130s ended up crashing, two in California (1994 and 2002) when their wings separated in flight due to structural failure, and one in France in 2000 for as-yet-undetermined reasons.
+Three of the C-130s ended up crashing, two in California (1994 and 2002) when their wings separated in flight due to structural failure, and one in France in 2000 striking a bridge.
 The France crash involved one of T&G's C-130s.
 As a direct result of these accidents, in 2004 the entire fleet of C-130A airtankers was permanently grounded by the Forest Service due to safety concerns.
 The P-3As, all of which were operated by Aero Union, were also initially grounded, but were later returned to the air after it was determined that they could be operated safely, and they remained in service until they were grounded in 2011.